munro/anki-dota2/README.md

 # Dota2 Anki Deck

-This deck was created to help new and seasons played remember all the heroes, and their abilities.
+This deck was created to help new and seasoned played remember all the heroes, abilities, and items.

 ## How to use this deck